 How long does training take?

 Training times are usually controlled by two factors, scheduling and weather.
-Weather patterns are something you will learn about during training.
 While some training can be completed on rainy and cloudy days, the majority of your flights will require good weather.
-Scheduled lessons are sometimes not able to be kept and this will extend training.
-Scheduling is a factor controlled by you.
 Our instructors work around your availability to make sure training is accomplished in a timely manner.
-If flying every day were possible then one could finish a license in as short month.
-But in the real world with family and work, the training will typically take four to six months.
-Shorter time between lessons shortens the training time and of course the opposite is true as well.
-Someone flying only once a week will take much longer.
+In the real world with family and work, training will typically take four to six months.
+A shorter time between lessons shortens the training time and of course the opposite is true as well.

 How do I get started?